 This avocado lime ranch dressing is made with buttermilk, avocado, fresh cilantro, spices, and lime for a tangy, zesty twist on a classic salad dressing.

 This recipe was inspired by Chick-fil-A's avocado lime ranch dressing, a southwest-style ranch dressing.
-My version has no added sugar and is made with avocado, sour cream, buttermilk, mayo, fresh cilantro, spices, and fresh lime juice.
+My copycat recipe has no added sugar and is made with simple ingredients.

 This post contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.